aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 ### Spatial Information Panel Implementation

 The GEI Score and CIMC Details information boxes appear as absolutely positioned HTML elements overlaying the map canvas.
-These panels are constructed using Dash's HTML component library (html.Div, html.H4, html.Strong, html.Span, html.Button, html.A), which provides Python-based HTML element generation.
 This approach arose from limitations in Plotly's native annotation system, which cannot accommodate interactive elements like close buttons or handle click-triggered visibility toggling.

 Absolute positioning with hardcoded pixel offsets creates numerous design challenges: non-responsive layouts that break on mobile devices, z-index conflicts requiring manual stacking order management, and fragile positioning that breaks when map dimensions change.
 The boxes assume a fixed map size of 1400×1000 pixels—resizing the browser window or adjusting map dimensions causes misalignment.